daireto/sqlactive/docs/api/active-record-mixin.md

 def limit(limit: int) -> AsyncQuery[Self]
 ```

-> Applies a LIMIT clause to the query.
+> Apply one LIMIT criteria to the query.

 > **Parameters**